 Lately, I have been feeling far more cynical than usual about the state of the world.
 The rise of conservative and nationalist movements has me worried for my fellow citizens and the most vulnerable among us.
-It also has me biting my nails about the 2017 French election.
+It also has me biting my nails about the upcoming French election (don’t worry, I will bring this around to the Centre Pompidou).
 But rather than become consumed by frustration and despondency, today I want to focus on something French presidents have become adept at over the last few decades: contributing new museums to the Parisian cultural landscape.

 It has become a rite of passage for modern French presidents to fund and found a museum during their presidencies.
 In 2007, Jacques Chirac opened the Musée du Quai Branly on the banks of the Seine.
 This huge museum, with its mur végétal and lush green campus, is dedicated to multiculturalism and tribal histories of Pacific, Asian and African regions.
 In the early 1990s, François Mitterand recognised that the national library in the second arrondissement, while gorgeous, was far too small for France’s needs and opened the soaring Bibliothèque Nationale de France in the thirteenth arrondissement, with its own internal museum.
 Mitterrand also made his mark on France’s most lauded museum by commissioning the infamous Louvre Pyramid in the late 80s.